-Welcome Guest Welcome to the Roundtable Forum, the community boards for www.transients.info.
-If you have an account already, please log in, otherwise feel free to sign up.
-Note that you will be unable to post new threads, reply to existing threads, or have access to some boards and information unless you are logged in after signing up with a forum account.
-By being registered you can also post comments on front page articles using your forum Account.
+Welcome to the Roundtable!
+If you have an account already, please sign in, otherwise feel free to register.
+Note that you will be unable to post or access some boards and information unless you sign in.

 Internet data mining expert Clif High says he’s “heartened by the positive nature of the information” he’s received in his latest report.
 Clif High uses something he calls “Predictive Linguistics,” which sorts through billions of bits of information to predict future trends and events.
 One of many big predictions Clif High made several months ago involved sexual misconduct would be revealed, especially in the mainstream media.
 So, are the sexual misconduct revelations over?
 Clif High says, “No, the part we saw in 2017 was kind of like the titles.
 We’ve got the main feature coming up in 2018 and in 2019.
 The volume of words involved in this scandal is going to quadruple or larger.
 It will take a couple of years to lay out.
 It will also involve a third or more of Congress, many of whom will elect to not continue in order to sidestep or try to sidestep legal issues as a result of their past behavior. . . .
 The data sets seem to indicate that some of the people taking hits now are doing so because they know there are far worse crimes they could be accused of, and so they are happy to get out of town, or get out of Dodge on just this little charge so to speak.”